jeankueo/pocdoc/react-webpack-poc/README.md

 ```sh
 npm run webpack
 ```
 Jenkins developer made a stupid decision that they put a space in an svg file name.
-To run webpack successfully, you have to rename the file 'bower_components/jenkins-design-language/icons/weather/Partially Sunny.svg' to 'Partially%20Sunny.svg' first manually.
+To run webpack successfully, you have to rename the file 'bower_components/jenkins-design-language/icons/weather/Partially Sunny.svg' to 'Partially%20Sunny.svg' manually, before executing this command.
 Hopefully someday later they will change it.
 After this step, folder **dist** is created.
  * Run an HTTP server, middleware are installed in this js.
 ```sh